MilanGuzman/MidtermAlgortimosAvanzados/README.md

 # Optimized Tensor Operations Compiler

+> **Note**: This compiler demonstrates advanced algorithmic techniques for automatic optimization of tensor computations.
+See the [Getting Started](#getting-started) section below to begin using the system.

 ## Table of Contents
 1. [Problem Context and Motivation](#problem-context-and-motivation)
 2. [Research Hypothesis and Guiding Question](#research-hypothesis-and-guiding-question)